m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 # Attempt 3: Graph

-Pretty much immediately after getting the previous implementation into a usable state I came across a crate called [froggy][froggy], which immediately sparked my imagination.
+Pretty much immediately after getting the previous implementation into a usable state I came across a crate called [froggy][froggy], which sparked my imagination right away.
 It calls itself a _Component Graph System_ because it connects components directly to each other without an Entity at the center.
 This is achieved with reference-counted pointers that are contained in the components themselves, which might look something like this: